kata-ai/kata-platform-docs/docs/tutorial/bot-studio.md

 ### Login to Kata Platform

-Go to the [will change it later] link http://new-platform.katalabs.io/login as in the attached picture.
+Go to [the link](http://platform.kata.ai/login) as in the attached picture.

 ![bse-4](./images/bse-4.png)